Context Diagram with Epics

 - Use whiteboards and flip charts rather than electronic tools.
 Simple, physical tools encourage participation and collaboration.
 They avoid the impression of perfection and completion.

-Collaborative, lightweight and focussed user story modelling can help you create a shared understanding of the desired product functionality.
+Collaborative user story modelling can help you create a shared understanding of the desired product functionality.
 Context and activity diagrams complement user stories, put them in a context and connect individual epics and stories.
-Any model related to user stories and epics should be the outcome of a conversation – and never replace it.
+Any model related to user stories should be the outcome of a conversation–and never replace it.